- Home

 A study by the OECD (Organisation for Economic Co-operation and Development) found the normal retirement age of men who entered the labour market in 2020 is set to increase in 20 out of 38 OECD countries.
 The highest increase is projected for Turkey, from 52 currently to 65 years.

-The OECD research also found in 2020, the average normal retirement age across OECD countries for an individual with a full career and who entered the labour market at age 22 was equal to 63.4 years for women and 64.2 years for men.
-Turkey however, has much younger normal retirement ages of 49 and 52 for women and men, respectively.
+The research also found that in 2020, the average normal retirement age across OECD countries for an individual with a full career and who entered the labour market at age 22 was equal to 63.4 years for women and 64.2 years for men.
+Turkey, however, has much younger normal retirement ages of 49 and 52 for women and men, respectively.
 Other than Turkey, the lowest retirement ages elsewhere are 57 for women in Colombia and 62 for men in Colombia, Luxembourg and Slovenia.
 Iceland, Norway and Israel have the highest normal age of 67.

 How the UK’s State Pension compares to other countries

-The maximum UK State Pension pays a total of £802.32 per month to retirees.
-According to research carried out by pension advisors Almond Financial, the monthly cost of living for a single person (excluding rent) in the UK is calculated at £688.04 a month, leaving retirees with just £114.28 more in State Pension than the average cost of living each month.
+The maximum UK State Pension pays a total of £997.75 per month to retirees.
+According to research carried out by pension advisors Almond Financial, the monthly cost of living for a single person (excluding rent) in the UK is calculated at £820.90 a month, leaving retirees with just £176.85 more in state pension than the average cost of living each month.

 Almond Financial looked at the pension systems in all of Europe’s 50 countries to find out which country offers the most to retirees in comparison to the country’s cost of living data.
 It used Numbeo data which analyses the average cost of general living expenses such as food shopping, restaurant meals, energy bills and so on, and gives an estimated cost of living each month, excluding rent.
 The data doesn’t factor in mortgages either as it assumes that the majority of pensioners have already paid off their mortgages.

-The UK ranked around the halfway mark in the top 30 at number 16, just above the breakeven point for pension income.
+The UK ranked around the halfway mark in the top 23 at number 11, just above the breakeven point for pension income.

-However, the most generous pension system is in Spain, where pensioners receiving the maximum State Pension have an income of €2,617.53 per month (£2,287.24).
-Spain also has low living costs, so pensioners can expect a comfortable retirement with pension income at a whopping 407.40% over the breakeven point, according to Almond Financial.
+However, the most generous pension system is in Luxembourg, paying out an average of €6,488.83 (£5,403.22) a month.
+Thanks to the relatively low cost of living there, pensioners can expect a comfortable retirement with pension income at 594.8% over the breakeven point.

 Which countries in Europe offer the most to retirees in comparison to the country’s cost of living?